lakshmi-intechcode/jng_instr_folder/6_api/extended_api/README.md

 * Read about [Wrapper Functions](https://en.wikipedia.org/wiki/Wrapper_function)

 ---

 * A wrapper function is a subroutine in a software library whose main purpose is to call a second subroutine with little or no additional computation.
 * Did you like that wiki description?
 * In human words, a wrapper function is making your code more effienct and DRY by `wrapping` it in a method we can invoke when we need it.
 * In terms of Python and APIs we want to `wrap` our api calls in a method so we don't have to fill our code repeating endpoints

-##### Part 2 - API Limitations / API KeysWhat are API keys
+##### Part 2 - API Limitations / API Keys

 * There are so many APIs, some are free and others require payment
 * You may also stumble upon an `API key` requirement
-* API keys are used by a web app to limit who and how many requests can be made to the API
+* API keys are used to limit who and how many requests can be made in a given time frame
-* Some companies that are free but require a key are Rotten Tomatoes, Twitter, Facebook, Google Maps, and many more
+* Some companies that have free APIs but require a key are Rotten Tomatoes, Twitter, Facebook, Google Maps, and many more.
 * Usually you will request a key.
 If and when provided you will have to use that key in your Endpoint call
-* When you get a key to an API make sure to see if and what the limit of requests are.
+* When you get a key to an API make sure to see if there are limitations and what those limitations are.

-##### Part 5 - Gitignore and Environmental Variables
+##### Part 3 - Gitignore and Environmental Variables

 * If everybody gets a unique key how can we keep it safe so nobody steals it
 * NEVER PUSH YOUR KEY TO GITHUB